-Coronavirus Covid 19: Health Minister David Clark apologises to PM for flouting his own Government's lockdown advice
+Coronavirus Covid 19: David Clark apologises to PM for flouting his own Government's lockdown advice

 But he said "anyone should do so safely and locally".

-He then reiterated: "Any physical activity should be done so safely",
+He then reiterated: "Any physical activity should be done so safely".

 The 6km mountain bike trail, dubbed "The Big Easy" was not challenging and was a popular local destination, Clark said.